folio-org/folio-org.github.io/guides/commence-a-module.md

 For each of the schema properties, as early as possible [provide](/guides/describe-schema/) a clear description and define the constraints.

+Take care with linking to schema files:
+In our schemas, the value of "$ref" in the parent schema is a relative pathname to the child schema.
+In the RAML files, the "type" is declared as a symbolic name for use elsewhere in the RAML file.
+Its declared value is the path to the schema, relative to that RAML file.

 ## Database schema {#back-end-database-schema}

 For RMB-based modules the DB schema defines this module's tables, indexes, joins, etc.